historic-trails/website/docs/sites/alexander-majors-house.md

   src="images/alexander-majors-russell-waddell-images.jpg"
 %}

-In 1855 he joined partnership with William H. Russell and William B. Waddell and contracted with US Government to freight supplies to army posts along Oregan and Santa Fe Trails  _(Wood, Mincer , 2000)_ _(WPA Guide, 1998)_.
+In 1855 he joined partnership with William H. Russell and William B. Waddell and contracted with US Government to freight supplies to army posts along Oregon and Santa Fe Trails  _(Wood, Mincer , 2000)_.
 They employed more than four thousand men and owned 3,500 wagons and nearly forty thousand oxen and 1000 mules _(Morton, 2012)_.
 Usually shipments were sent in a set of 25 wagons, 12 oxen, a teamster and each of that set had additional oxen, mules and men in case of emergency and soon the firm made about $300,000 profits in 1855-56 _(WPA Guide, 1998)_.

 ### Majors 's House
 {% include figure.html